What Should You Do About Your Boyfriend Problems?

 Any of the above warning signs or similar issues might indicate that there’s a bigger problem at hand.
 If you feel like you can address some basic problem-solving issues, it’s worth your while.

 Sometimes, though, we raise issues or encounter obstacles that we have a hard time problem solving on our own.
-That’s why a relationship counselor can be such a valuable asset: not only are they well equipped with problem-solving tools of their own, they also have the training to help your specific situation.
+That’s why a relationship counselor can be such an asset: not only are they well equipped with problem-solving tools of their own, but they also have the training to help your specific situation.

 Relationship problems can take lots of different forms, but some are more common than others.
 Below is a list of common relationship problems that people face: